vedantpople4/flutter_chatApp/README.md

 # The Flutter Chat App
-The Flutter chat app has an avatar image.
+The Flutter chat app has an avatar image and a text holder so that we can write a message in that and the output

 A new Flutter application.